PamelaAnne/SocialRobot/HowToBasic.md

-This is the set up for basic LEDS, RGB LEDS and LED strip You will need to use a Wifi Arduino and install the libraries mentioned in the code
+This is the set up for Basic LEDS
+You will need to use a MKR WiFi 1010 Arduino and follow all the steps in the Readme.md file.

 We suggesting starting from this folder.